top of page

 In 2017, she became a pioneering independent perfumer in an otherwise male dominated, close-knit inter-generational industry of distillers, aroma chemical traders and attar-wallahs in South Asia.
 Upon further experimentation and field research, she found that her training as a critic equipped her with sharp insights and ability to produce original work within an old, stagnant and mainly Euro-centric field.
 She established Litrahb Perfumery in 2018 as an extension of her criticism and artistic practice.

-Bharti is also the commissioning editor of the Catalogue of this exhibition-project that aims to present groundbreaking approaches on the sensorial history of South Asia through experimental writing.
+Bharti is also the commissioning editor of the Catalogue of this exhibition-project that presents new approaches on the sensorial history of South Asia through experimental essays.
 Operating outside the bounds of academia, she once again finds herself in a pioneering position.
-Ultimately, Bagh-e Hind is a public access project that she builds for deeply personal reasons.
-In August 2022, the NMG+GSUS micro grant awarded her INR 25,000 (USD 300) to support her endeavour.

 • Instagram